suryapandiaraj/TicketEase/README.md

-BookMyShow Clone :
+TicketEase :

 It is a clone website of BookMyShow that is developed using **HTML, CSS and JavaScript** for the Frontend and **Java Springboot** for the Backend.
-It is a webiste to buy **Movie & Show tickets online**.
+It is a webiste to book **Movie & Show tickets online**.

 Screen Captures :